 In SQL Server 2017, machine learning becomes even more powerful, with addition of support for the popular Python language.
 Along with the support for new languages comes a new name: Machine Learning Services (In-Database).

 Catch the latest announcement here!
 Python in SQL Server 2017: enhanced in-database machine learning

-Microsoft Machine Learning Server in SQL Server now provides comprehensive support for building and deploying machine learning solutions.
+Microsoft Machine Learning Server in SQL Server now provides comprehensive support for building and deploying machine learning solutions in either R or Python.
 Here are the highlights of this release:

 Machine learning services, including use of R or Python, are currently not supported when running SQL Server on Linux, or in Azure SQL database.
 Look for changes in a later release.

 Native scoring using the PREDICT function is currently supported in the Linux edition.

 In-database Python integration